In 2023, there is not one company that uses no digital technology.

 This is because they bring relevant expertise to the senior management team, and they are also there to advocate for digital transformation at the top level.

-This research also found that having a clear story that justifies the need for the transformation, and
+👉 Having a clear story that justifies the need for the transformation, and

-2. Address Resistance to Change
+2- Address Resistance to Change

 If there is a general resistance to digital adoption among staff, it is essential to identify and address the underlying concerns.

 👉 Fear that they lack the skills to adapt to the new technology and that their lack of skills will lessen their value;

-👉 The belief that change is being implemented for change’s sake, and will not only not improve work productivity but make some tasks more difficult.
+👉 The belief that change is being implemented for change’s sake, and will not only not improve work productivity but make some tasks more difficult

 Dealing with these concerns is again an issue for senior management.

 It comes back to them telling the story of why the change is both important and urgent, and how it will benefit staff and the company.

-Information about training should be made available from the outset, and staff should be reassured
+Information about training should be made available from the outset, and staff should be reassured:

-- and their roles will not be diminished by new technologies.
+✅ Their roles will not be diminished by new technologies.

-3. Incentivize Change
+3- Incentivize Change

 Another effective strategy for boosting digital adoption is incentivizing change.

-Who doesn’t like a good old fashioned competition?
+Who doesn’t like a good old-fashioned competition?